DSAITm1/Problems_faced_BDE_project/README.md

-# Lesson_learnt_BDE_project
+# Project faced

 ## Uploading csv to Supabase
-- multi-line comments causes problem parsing if the reading of csv is performed by csv library. pd.read_csv() is able to handle better.
+- Multi-line comments causes problem parsing if the reading of csv is performed by csv library. pd.read_csv() is able to handle better.
 - Supabase doesn't allow create or drop table via their supabase python library.
 - If the constraints are in place at the data collection, the duplicated key will not happen at downstream.
+- If the csv files are uploaded manually via web interface, the olist_products_dataset.csv will face issue. bigint for postgres database cannot be empty string.
+Even after changing the data type to string, the number of entries is 7264 instead of 32951.